box/box-ios-preview-sdk/docs/usage/getting-started.md

 For the above reasons, we recommend all developers who do not intend to make frequent updates (~every 6 - 12 months) to their application, only use a Long Term Release version of the SDK.

 > #### Support for Long Term Release
+>
 > A Long Term Release
+>
 > - is considered [Active](#active) when released
 > - transitions to [Maintenance](#maintenance) 1 year after it becomes Active, or when the next release becomes Active, whichever is later
 > - reaches [End-of-life](#end-of-life) 2 years after it becomes Active, or 1 year after the next LTS release becomes Active, whichever is later

 ### Support Phases

 #### Active

 Once a release is considered ready for release, a new version is cut and the release enters the Active phase.
 However, new features may be added to the SDK, including support for new API endpoints.

 #### Maintenance

 After a time, the release is no longer under active development, but customers may still be depending on it.
 At this time, we consider the release to be in Maintenance phase; generally, only bug fixes will be considered for inclusion in new versions.
 We may of course opt to include new functionality based on customer demand, but in general customers should expect that the SDK feature set will be mostly frozen for the remainder of its lifecycle.

 #### End-of-life

 After a release is no longer being supported by Box, it enters End-of-life (EOL) and no further changes should be expected by customers.
 Customers must upgrade to a newer release if they want to receive support.

 License
 -------

-Any use of this software is governed by the attached [Box SDK Beta Agreement](../../BETA-AGREEMENT.md).
-__If you do not accept the terms of the Box SDK Beta Agreement, you may not use this software.__
+Apache License, Version 2.0